You were probably reminded to say “thank you” from a very young age. It's part of social etiquette. Gratitude is a long-standing ritual.

 If we link gratitude back to the brain—the thinking organ—then gratitude regains its power.
 A genuine “thank you,” said as an expression of gratitude, does indeed take mental effort.
 Turns out, practicing gratitude has great benefits for your brain, too.

 Here are four ways that practicing true gratitude can actually improve your mental and emotional well-being.
-Each method engaging gratitude releases good chemicals that help us feel better.
-To understand the neurotransmitters and chemicals that the brain naturally produces, read "the Brain Romance."
+Each method that engages gratitude releases good chemicals that help us feel better.
+To understand the neurotransmitters and chemicals that the brain naturally produces, read "The Brain's Neurotransmitters—Make Pleasure a Priority!'

 Gratitude reduces toxic emotions.